a1291762/shd-pebble/README.md

 app (manually entered, or automatically detected).
 The right segment tracks steps for today.
 Goals can be set in the app preferences.

-My Pebble 2 Duo does not fully support Pebble Heath so the separate goal settings may overlap with system-provided goal settings.
-If/once I can set them, then I'll remove the app preferences.
+My Pebble 2 Duo does not fully support Pebble Heath yet so the separate goal settings may overlap with system-provided goal settings.
+Once Pebble Health is working on my watch, I'll remove anything that overlap with system settings.

 Third Party resources